“The sandpit”. Evert Lundquist (1955).

 A classic theme in fairytales is the ailing king whose kingdom is redeemed by the Dummling hero, as exemplified by The Golden Blackbird.
-The story can be read on this link (here), where I also provide an interpretation according to the orthodox Jungian method.
+The story can be read in a previous article of mine, where I provide an interpretation according to the orthodox Jungian method (Winther, 2004, here).

 The Jungian premise of integration is central to von Franz, who has often interpreted this very fairytale theme.
-In von Franz’s understanding, the ailing king and his kingdom symbolizes the conscious yet obsolete ideal of self; our dried out stereotypes of collective consciousness, including the way in which they come to expression in antiquated religion.
+In her understanding, the ailing king and his kingdom symbolize the conscious yet obsolete ideal of self; our dried out stereotypes of collective consciousness, including the way in which they come to expression in antiquated religion.
 The golden blackbird is locked up in a base cage, where he is in a dormant state, stiff and rigid as if he were dead.
-The movement from the shoddy cage to the golden cage, including its transfer to the castle, would seem to signify a progression from a dormant condition in the unconscious to a redeemed state in the conscious sunlit world.
+The movement from the shoddy cage to the golden, including its transfer to the castle, would seem to signify a progression from a dormant condition in the unconscious to a redeemed state in the conscious sunlit world.

-However, the redemption of the golden blackbird really corresponds to a movement of complementation.
+Against this, I theorize that the redemption of the golden blackbird corresponds to a movement of complementation.
 The archetype is restored to its rightful grandeur in the collective unconscious.
 In the process, it must be released from its captivity in the conscious and material world.
 It lies dormant as an integrated principle of consciousness, because it has been downgraded to become a mere mechanical bird, as it were.
 The king’s youngest son makes the same journey as Orpheus: he travels to the dreary worldly realm, representing Hades, and brings back the Porcelain Maiden to the heavenly kingdom.
 Thus, it is essentially a Gnostic myth.
-The Porcelain Maiden corresponds to the Gnostic Sophia who, ever since her fall, has been confined in the material realm.
+The Porcelain Maiden corresponds to the Gnostic Sophia who, ever since her fall, has been confined in the temporal realm.
 The queenless king reminisces the long-lost Porcelain Maiden, just as Jahve reminisces Lady Wisdom from the early days of creation (Proverbs).

 The king sends his two eldest sons to retrieve the golden blackbird.
-However, it only results in their fall, too.
+However, it only results in their fall, too (i.e. immersion in the conscious sphere).
 They are kept hostage in the inn, after having spent their money on merry festivity.
 The hero soon finds out that the golden blackbird must remain in its old cage and be brought back to the heavenly castle in its dormant stage.
-It’s as if a process of ripening must take place in the divine realm, reminiscent of the incubation of Dionysos in the thigh of Zeus.
-The Porcelain Maiden is not ready for marriage either.
+It’s as if a process of ripening must take place in the celestial realm, reminiscent of the incubation of Dionysos in the thigh of Zeus.
+Accordingly, the Porcelain Maiden is not ready for marriage.
 She is so wicked that she scratches everyone that approaches her.

 The redeemer, who was once a royal prince, has been recovered from the reeds in the lake.
 Sullied with the mud of terrestrial existence he is no longer to be recognized.
 He must continue his work of redemption as a lowly stable boy.
 The process of complementation slowly takes him back to his rightly stature, and when he is united with the Porcelain Maiden the process is complete.
-Yet, von Franz prefers to interpret the stable and the kitchen areas as the unconscious (the “stomach” region), and understands the rise of the stable or kitchen boy as a process of integration.
-It’s logically questionable, because the royal court cannot be equated with consciousness.
+Yet, von Franz prefers to interpret the stable and the kitchen areas as the unconscious (the “stomach” region).
+She understands the rise of the stable or kitchen boy as a process of integration.
+It’s logically questionable, because the royal court does not seem to be equatable with the ruling principle of consciousness.
 Yet, von Franz attempts to remedy this inconsistency by recourse to the notion that the Self is conscious and unconscious united.

-As a matter of fact, it is a myth of divine redemption.
+Arguably, it must be understood as a myth of divine redemption.
 It is not a myth of the redemption of consciousness, on Jungian lines.
 Rather, it depicts a movement in the other direction, namely the replenishment of the collective unconscious, which has been depleted and grown stale.
-The return of the feminine element signifies the return of vigour and lifeblood to the divine realm.
+The return of the feminine element signifies the return of vigour and lifeblood to the celestial realm.
 God, the heavenly king, again acquires autonomy.
 However, the son is soon to be elected the new king.
 This universal fairytale theme brings to mind the events in Matthew 28:18, where the Son of God ascends the mountain and says: “All authority in heaven and on earth has been given to me”.